Jaime Navarro Cintron

 - Born March 27, 1967 in Bayamon Puerto Rico

-After leaving the majors, Navarro pitched for Newark in the independent Atlantic League in 2001 and 2003.
-In 2003, he was also briefly in Mexico and with Louisville, the Triple-A farm club of the Cincinnati Reds.
+After leaving the majors, Navarro pitched for the Newark Bears in the independent Atlantic League in 2001 and 2003.
+In 2003, he was also briefly in Mexico and with the Louisville Bats, the Triple-A farm club of the Cincinnati Reds.
 Navarro then played for three years in Italy with BBC Grosseto.

 Navarro was the pitching coach for the Wisconsin Timber Rattlers in 2008, High Desert Mavericks in 2009 and Tacoma Rainiers in 2010.
 In 2011 he moved up to the major leagues as bullpen coach of the Seattle Mariners.
 He moved back to Tacoma in 2014-2015.

 - 15 Wins Seasons: 3 (1991, 1992 & 1996)

 - 200 Innings Pitched Seasons: 6 (1991-1993 & 1995-1997)